JC Reynolds Appraisals, Inc. has answers to "Frequently Asked Questions"

 Is an appraisal the same as a home inspection?
 (List of questions)The appraiser is not a home inspector nor does he/she do a full home inspection.
 The point of a home inspection is to evaluate the structure of the house from foundation to top.
 The usual home inspector's report will contain an evaluation of the condition of the house's heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems, the roof, attic, and visible insulation, walls, ceilings, floors, windows and doors, the foundation, basement, and visible structure.

 Is an appraisal the same as a comparative market analysis(CMA)?
 (List of questions)Frankly, they have nothing in common.
 The CMA depends on vague local market trends.
 The appraisal is based on similar definite comparable sales.
-In addition, the appraisal looks at other factors like condition, area and building prices.
-All a CMA does is generate a "ball park figure."
-Delivering a defensible and careful analysis, an appraisal will give a clear opinion of value.
+In addition, the appraisal looks at other factors like condition,

 What does the appraisal report contain?
 (List of questions)Each appraisal should indicate a credible estimate of value and should identify the following:

 Once the appraisal has been delivered, how can I have confidence that the value conclusion is accurate?
-(List of questions)In the documentation of an appraisal, each appraiser must see to it that each of the items below are covered:
+(List of questions)In the documentation of an appraisal, each appraiser must see to it that each of the items below is covered:

 Who engages the services of appraisers?
 (List of questions)Most of the time, appraisers are called upon by lenders to render a value opinion on a home involved in a loan transaction - to make sure the subject is truly adequate collateral for the loan.
 Attorneys and CPAs also hire appraisers for divorce and estate settlements.

-Where does JC Reynolds Appraisals get the data used to estimate values in Dallas County or other areas?
+Where does JC Reynolds Appraisals, Inc. get the data used to estimate values in Dallas County or other areas?
 (List of questions)Compiling data is one of the primary things an appraiser performs.
 Data can be classified as either Specific or General.
 Specific data is from the home itself; Location, condition, amenities, size and other specific data are documented by the appraiser while on site.

-General data is collected from a many places.
+General data is collected from many places.
 To find out about recent sales to be used as "comps", an appraiser will often go to the local Multiple Listing Service.
 Tax records and other courthouse documents verify actual sales prices in a market.
 Appraisers routinely need to report when a property lies in a flood zone, so that information is retrieved from a FEMA data outlet such as a la mode's InterFlood product.

 And most importantly, the appraiser assembles general data from his or her collective knowledge gained from creating appraisals for other properties in the same market.

 What can a full appraisal do for me?
 (List of questions)An appraisal is a valuable tool whenever your home's value is pertinent to some financial decision.
 When selling your home, an appraisal will help you determine the most appropriate price.
 When buying, be sure you're not overpaying by getting an independent appraisal.
-For those settling an estate or divorce, an appraisal from JC Reynolds Appraisals is the best way to ensure assets are split up evenly.
+For those settling an estate or divorce, an appraisal from JC Reynolds Appraisals, Inc. is the best way to ensure assets are split up evenly.
 Simply put, a house is often the single, largest financial asset anybody owns.
 Without knowing its real value, wise financial decisions are impossible.

 My mortgage statement has an item on it for PMI?
 Can I get rid of that?
 (List of questions)PMI stands for Private Mortgage Insurance.
 PMI protects the lender if a borrower is unable to pay on the loan and the market price of the house is less than what the borrower still owes on the loan.
 Once you can prove the amount you owe on your home is less than 80% of the home's market value, you can make a case to your lender to drop the PMI.